On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Introduction

 \subsection{Overview and statements of results}

-This work is mainly motivated by the next longstanding questions in codimension-one foliations theory.
+This work is mainly motivated by the next longstanding questions in the theory of codimension-one foliations.
 As far as we know, Question~\ref{one} and the first half of Question~\ref{two} below go back to D.~Sullivan and \'E.~Ghys, whereas the second half of Question \ref{two} goes back to G.~Hector.

 \begin{question} Let $\mathcal{F}$ be a codimension-one foliation on a compact manifold~$M$ that is transversally of class $C^2$.
 Assume that $\mathcal{F}$ is minimal, that is, the closure of every leaf is the whole manifold.
 Is it true that $\mathcal{F}$ is ergodic with respect to the transversal Lebesgue measure ?
 In other words, if $A$ is a measurable union of leaves, is it true that either $\Leb (A) = 0$ or $\Leb (M \setminus A) = 0$? \end{question}